>

 Cecil Sharp likened this song to the writings of the Belgian playwright Maurice Maeterlinck.
 I think only because Sharp could not explain such organic beauty and poetry from rural Somerset and he wanted to sound posh.
 It’s quite simply just a lovely song.

 The Gigspanner Big Band sang Searching for Lambs in 2020 on their CD Natural Invention.
-They noted:
+This track was also included in 2021 on the anthology The Electric Muse Revisited.
+They noted on their album:

 Cecil Sharp considered the words and tune of this piece to be a most perfect example of a folk song, and collected five versions in Somerset alone between 1904 and 1909.